This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using Mulch and Irrigation for Protection

-Remove mulch temporarily from around tree bases to maximize soil heat radiation.
+- Remove excess mulch temporarily to maximize soil heat radiation

 Creating a Greenhouse Effect

-This greenhouse effect traps warm air and protects delicate blossoms from freezing temperatures.
+This greenhouse effect traps warm air and shields delicate blossoms from freezing temperatures using simple thermal mass principles.

-- Cold frame design and cloche construction create protective microclimates around smaller trees
+- Cold frames with insulation methods create protective microclimates around smaller trees

-- Pop-up tents with plastic tarp covers trap heat while allowing air circulation
+- Frost blankets and frost cloth covers trap heat while maintaining proper air circulation

 Choosing Resistant Tree Varieties